Victor Thasiah, Ph.D.

 The Problem of Evil (Elmhurst College)

 "Reconfiguring Church-State Relations: Toward a Rwandan Political Theology," in Lutheran Identity and Political Theology, eds.
-Carl Henric-Grenholm and Goran Gunner(Eugene, Oregon: Wipf & Stock, forthcoming).
+Carl Henric-Grenholm and Goran Gunner(Eugene, Oregon: Wipf & Stock, 2014).

 "The Right to Freedom of Association: Organizing in Rwanda after Genocide," for a book on Lutheran perspectives on contemporary legal issues (Grand Rapids, Michigan: William B. Eerdmans Publishing Company, forthcoming).